FoxxMD/context-mod/docs/README.md

 ### Action

 An **Action** is some action the bot can take against the checked Activity (comment/submission) or Author of the Activity.
-RCB has Actions for most things a normal reddit user or moderator can do.
+CM has Actions for most things a normal reddit user or moderator can do.

 ### Available Actions